-This does require that pans used have a magnetised base, so purely aluminium, copper, glass etc. will not be suitable, but most cookware is now manufactured with this in mind.
+This does require that pans used have a magnetised base, so purely aluminium, copper, glass etc. will not be suitable, but the majority of cookware is now manufactured with this in mind.

 Future change to a gas hob would require the running of additional gas pipework, which requires a considerable degree of protection in line with GasSafe regulations, this may make such a move unfeasible.
-In addition, there are increasing environmental pressures against the installation of gas hobs, due to the emissions they produce, and these may indeed be outlawed in the future.
+In addition, there are increasing environmental pressures against the installation of gas hobs, due to the emissions they produce.